Simple superelliptic Lie algebras: Introduction

 In the present paper we turn to the study of Riemann surfaces of positive genus.
 The particular class we look at are superelliptic curves.
 Let $P(t)\in\C[t]$, $m\in\N$.
 Then we have the Riemann surfaces (commutative associative algebras) $R_m(P)=\C[t^{\pm1},u \,|\, u^m=P(t)]$ and $S_m(P)=\C[t , u\,|\, u^m=P(t)].$ The Lie algebras $\mathcal{R}_m(P)=\Der(R_m(P))$ and $\mathcal{S}_m(P)=\Der(S_m(P))$ are called {\it superelliptic, (respectively hyperelliptic) Lie algebras} due to the fact that $u^m=P(t)$ is a superelliptic (respectively hyperelliptic) curve if $m>2$ (resp. $m=2$).
 These algebras are of Krichever-Novikov type.

 In the second section one of our main results is given in \thmref{der.a} where we derive necessary and sufficient condition in terms of root multiplicities of $P(t)$, for $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$ to be simple infinite dimensional Lie algebras.
-The proof relies on Jordan's results from [9, 10].
-We also deduce in Theorem 7 that all derivations of the simple Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$ are inner.
+The proof relies on Jordan's results from \cite{MR829385,MR1764580}.
+We also deduce in \thmref{thm7} that all derivations of the simple Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$ are inner.

-In the third section, we will mainly use the results from the paper \cite{MR2035385} by Skyabin to determine the universal central extension of the Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$, and in particular we obtain a basis of the 2-cocycles of the Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$, see Theorems 9 and 11.
+In the third section, we will mainly use the results from the paper \cite{MR2035385} by Skyabin to determine the universal central extension of the Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$, and in particular we obtain a basis of the 2-cocycles of the Lie algebras $\mathcal{R}_m(P)$ and $\mathcal{S}_m(P)$, see \thmref{der.b} and 11.
+We also explicitly give an example showing how to compute the value of any 2-cocyle on a basis of $\mathcal{R}_m(P)$.
 Having such an explicit description of the two cocycles will allow, one using conformal field theoretic tools, to study free field type representations of these algebras.

 To study isomorphisms and automorphisms between the Lie algebras $\mathcal{R}_m({P})$ and $\mathcal{S}_m({P})$, from \cite{MR966871} we know that it is equivalent to considering isomorphisms and automorphisms of the Riemann surfaces ${R}_m({P})$ and ${S}_m({P})$.
-This is a very hard problem.
-So far we actually know the automorphism groups of compact Riemann surfaces with genus $0$ or $1$ only, and there are scattered results on higher genus Riemann surfaces, see \cite{MR2203507, MR1796706} and the references therein.
+This is a very hard problem.In particular it is known that there are 12 sporadic simple groups that can appear.
+For some results on higher genus Riemann surfaces, see \cite{MR2203507, MR1796706} and the reference therein.
 So in the last two sections we make attempts to study isomorphisms (or automorphisms) between some of the hyperelliptic Lie algebras $\mathcal{R}_2({P})$ and $\mathcal{S}_2({P})$ whose corresponding Riemann surfaces ${R}_2({P})$ and ${S}_2({P})$ have higher genus in general.